ChrstphrHll/npc_gen/students/Eligio Nevarth.md

 ---
 ### Description
 - 2nd year Dragonborn Ranger in Burk
-- short spines, Amber eyes, and brass skin
+- many twisted horns, Amber eyes, and brass skin
 - Is Neat and Troublesome, and has Lead by example as their ideal

 ### Organizations